nazneenprojects/nazneenprojects/README.md

 - 👋 Hi, I’m Nazneen
 - 👀 I’m interested in Research, Design, Development
-- 🌱 I’m currently experienced in backend development
+- 🌱 I’m currently experienced in Backend Development (Python, Java)
 - ✨ I’m looking to collaborate on the following projects:
-  * Implementing Backend apps with Python, Java, SpringBoot
+  * Implementing Backend apps with Python
   * Basic Website designing using WordPress or Jekyll
   * Writing Tech Content
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/nazneen-mulani-05004012a/)